 Check that the AT-AR021(U) PIC has the correct termination for the local conditions.
-The AR410 router can only operate in TE mode and is shipped with the standard 100W termination jumpers removed.
-This is appropriate for most situations, where the building wiring provides the ISDN termination.
 Your authorised distributor or reseller can advise you whether or not you should install termination jumpers.

 2. Select the territory.

 To select the country or region in which the router is operated, enter the command: